ShubhamGajjar/TrackMania-ReinforcementLearning/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This repository contains code for training a reinforcement learning (RL) agent to drive autonomously in Trackmania Nations Forever.
 The agent learns to race on a track by interacting with the game environment, receiving rewards for good driving behavior, and improving its strategy over time.
+THIS IS AN WORK IN PROGESS, BUILD IS NOT 100% COMPLETE

 ## Table of Contents